corbtastik/mongodb-on-k8s/README.md

 The MongoDB Enterprise Operator for Kubernetes allows devOps teams to:

 * Deploy and run MongoDB Ops Manager on K8s infra
-* Deploy and manage MongoDB Standalone, ReplicaSets and Shared Clusters on K8s infra
+* Deploy and manage MongoDB Standalone, ReplicaSets and Sharded Clusters on K8s infra
 * Benefit from K8s devOps goodness - extensibility, elasticity, resiliency...etc

 Demo Guides